Want to do your part? We've got lots of ideas about how you can help.

 Thomas Guide: 1268:F2 Map

 Tecolote Canyon is one of several protected urban canyons in the San Diego area that support native plant communities and associated bird life.
 Birds that are here for the entire year include hawks, Anna’s Hummingbird, California Thrasher, House Wren, Wrentit, and both California and Spotted Towhees.
-At this time most resident birds should be out and singing.
-Springtime birds, such as Grosbeaks and Orioles may also be found.
+These resident birds are quite common.
+Some winter visitors may be arriving, such as White-crowned Sparrows.
 Easy walking.
 Restrooms may be found at the trailhead by the Visitor Center.